 '''

-probe_wdl (board: chess.Board) → int
+probe_wdl (board: chess.Board) \rightarrow int

 '''

-Probes WDL tables for win/draw/loss-information.
+Probes WDL tables for win/draw/loss information under the 50-move rule, assuming the position has been reached directly after a capture or pawn move.

 Probing is thread-safe when done with different board objects and if board objects are not modified during probing.